protesilaos/modus-themes/README.md

       ;; that can combine any of `3d' OR `moody', `borderless', ;; `accented', `padded'.
       modus-themes-mode-line '(padded accented borderless)

+      ;; This one only works when `modus-themes-mode-line' (above) has ;; the `padded' property.
+It takes a positive integer. modus-themes-mode-line-padding 3

       ;; Options for `modus-themes-syntax' are either nil (the default), ;; or a list of properties that may include any of those symbols: